opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_14/report.md

 3       The Will did not provide the Brothers, who were named as executors of the Estate in Clause 1, with any power to postpone the getting in, conversion or distribution of the assets.

 4       Clause 2 contained a specific devise to two half-siblings (“the Half-Siblings”) in the sum of $500,000 each.
 Only Clause 2 has been administered, because of action taken by the Half-Siblings.
-Around December 2000, the Half-Siblings, through their solicitors, started asking the Brothers for information relating to the steps that the Brothers had taken in administering the Estate since the grant of probate was obtained, as well as a statement of the Estate’s account.[\[note: 2\]](#Ftn_2) None was supplied.
+Around December 2000, the Half-Siblings, through their solicitors, started asking the Brothers for information relating to the steps that the Brothers had taken in administering the Estate since the grant of probate was obtained, as well as a statement of the Estate’s account.[^2] None was supplied.
 Finally, on 4 September 2002, the Half-Siblings filed Originating Summons No 1241 of 2002 (“OS 1241/2002”) to compel the Brothers to accede to their requests for information and a statement of the Estate’s account.
-They complained that the Brothers had not been forthcoming in providing any information despite their fiduciary obligations as executors.[\[note: 3\]](#Ftn_3)
+They complained that the Brothers had not been forthcoming in providing any information despite their fiduciary obligations as executors.[^3]

-5       OS 1241/2002 was eventually resolved on 4 December 2002 with no substantive orders made.[\[note: 4\]](#Ftn_4) Nevertheless, Belinda Ang Saw Ean JC (as she then was) ordered costs against the Brothers, for the reason that it was the lack of information provided to the Half-Siblings that prompted them to take out the application.
-These costs, together with the legal fees incurred through defending the action, were charged to the Estate.[\[note: 5\]](#Ftn_5) Thereafter, the Half-Siblings were each paid their entitlement of $500,000 on 19 October 2004.[\[note: 6\]](#Ftn_6) The Brothers did not inform the Sisters about OS 1241/2002, the legal costs that ensued, or the payment to the Half-Siblings.[\[note: 7\]](#Ftn_7)
+5       OS 1241/2002 was eventually resolved on 4 December 2002 with no substantive orders made.[^4] Nevertheless, Belinda Ang Saw Ean JC (as she then was) ordered costs against the Brothers, for the reason that it was the lack of information provided to the Half-Siblings that prompted them to take out the application.
+These costs, together with the legal fees incurred through defending the action, were charged to the Estate.[^5] Thereafter, the Half-Siblings were each paid their entitlement of $500,000 on 19 October 2004.[^6] The Brothers did not inform the Sisters about OS 1241/2002, the legal costs that ensued, or the payment to the Half-Siblings.[^7]

 6       This suit arises out of Clause 3, which devised all the Testator’s “real and personal property whatsoever and wheresoever” to the five children and the Mother.
 The Mother was still alive at the time of the Testator’s death.
 She died in November 2015.
 Although the Will contained no power to postpone the calling in and distribution of assets, the administration of the Estate has not, to date, been completed.

 7       The Testator, during his lifetime, had channelled the profits of his quarrying business into substantial real property investments held by various private companies.
 His Estate therefore included a sizable real estate portfolio at his time of death, held in the main through four private companies, which I shall refer to in this judgment as “\[A\] Trading”, “\[B\] Development”, “\[C\] Investments” and “\[D\] Company”, and collectively as “the Companies”.
-Prior to the Testator’s demise, the Brothers had been appointed as directors in the Companies (save for UVJ’s directorships in \[A\] Trading, \[B\] Development and \[C\] Investments), and had held shares in their own names.[\[note: 8\]](#Ftn_8)
+Prior to the Testator’s demise, the Brothers had been appointed as directors in the Companies (save for UVJ’s directorships in \[A\] Trading, \[B\] Development and \[C\] Investments), and had held shares in their own names.[^8]

 8       The Testator’s, and therefore his Estate’s, shareholding comprised 1.67% in \[A\] Trading, 2.22% in \[B\] Development, 0.19% in \[C\] Investments, and 12.5% in \[D\] Company. \[D\] Company also held 34% in \[A\] Trading and 37.92% in \[B\] Development, and \[A\] Trading held 97.56% in \[C\] Investments.
-It is not disputed that from 1997, the Brothers used the Estate’s shares to vote in favour of resolutions re-appointing themselves as directors and approving their remuneration as directors in the Companies.[\[note: 9\]](#Ftn_9) The Sisters were not consulted on these various decisions.[\[note: 10\]](#Ftn_10) The Sisters were also not informed of the substantial proceeds received as a result of divestment of real estate from the Companies’ portfolios.
-Dividends accrued to the Estate in 2008 and 2012,[\[note: 11\]](#Ftn_11) but the Sisters were not informed nor were their share of the dividends distributed to them.
+It is not disputed that from 1997, the Brothers used the Estate’s shares to vote in favour of resolutions re-appointing themselves as directors and approving their remuneration as directors in the Companies.[^9] The Sisters were not consulted on these various decisions.[^10] The Sisters were also not informed of the substantial proceeds received as a result of divestment of real estate from the Companies’ portfolios.
+Dividends accrued to the Estate in 2008 and 2012,[^11] but the Sisters were not informed nor were their share of the dividends distributed to them.

 9       The youngest brother, the third defendant, lived with the Mother at the family home until her death.
 The two elder Brothers lived in premises owned by the Companies.
-The first defendant, UVJ, has been staying at \[E\] Shelford Road from 1 January 2008, and has been paying a monthly rental of $7,000.[\[note: 12\]](#Ftn_12) Similarly, the second defendant, UVK, has been staying at \[F\] Shelford Road from 20 December 2000, and has also been paying monthly rental of varying amounts.
+The first defendant, UVJ, has been staying at \[E\] Shelford Road from 1 January 2008, and has been paying a monthly rental of $7,000.[^12] Similarly, the second defendant, UVK, has been staying at \[F\] Shelford Road from 20 December 2000, and has also been paying monthly rental of varying amounts.
 There is no dispute that these rentals paid were at a value below market valuation.
-The Sisters were not aware of the benefits in kind enjoyed by UVJ and UVK, and discovered the arrangements in the context of the current proceedings.[\[note: 13\]](#Ftn_13)
+The Sisters were not aware of the benefits in kind enjoyed by UVJ and UVK, and discovered the arrangements in the context of the current proceedings.[^13]

 10     The Testator’s Estate included an apartment at Jalan Kechil (“the Eastern Mansion property”), which was owned by the Testator at the time of his death.
 The Testator’s mistress, Mdm Kok, had lived there from 1993.
-Before his passing, the Testator had entered into an agreement to participate in an en-bloc collective sale of the Eastern Mansion property.[\[note: 14\]](#Ftn_14) The Brothers contend that the late Testator had given instructions for Madam Kok to stay in the Eastern Mansion property, rent-free, until the en-bloc sale was concluded.[\[note: 15\]](#Ftn_15) It is not disputed that the Sisters were not informed of the existence of or the arrangements pertaining to Madam Kok’s residence at the Eastern Mansion property.[\[note: 16\]](#Ftn_16) The Eastern Mansion property was eventually sold in May 2006 for $909,207.90.[\[note: 17\]](#Ftn_17) Upon the collective sale taking place, the Sisters signed their consent to the sale as beneficiaries of the Estate and subsequently the proceeds of sale were distributed.
+Before his passing, the Testator had entered into an agreement to participate in an en-bloc collective sale of the Eastern Mansion property.[^14] The Brothers contend that the late Testator had given instructions for Madam Kok to stay in the Eastern Mansion property, rent-free, until the en-bloc sale was concluded.[^15] It is not disputed that the Sisters were not informed of the existence of or the arrangements pertaining to Madam Kok’s residence at the Eastern Mansion property.[^16] The Eastern Mansion property was eventually sold in May 2006 for $909,207.90.[^17] Upon the collective sale taking place, the Sisters signed their consent to the sale as beneficiaries of the Estate and subsequently the proceeds of sale were distributed.

 11     The Testator’s Estate also included land in Johor Bahru (“the JB Land”).
-In 2011, the Brothers received an attractive offer to purchase the JB Land and decided to accept the offer.[\[note: 18\]](#Ftn_18) As part of the process for the sale of the JB Land, the Brothers required the agreement of the Mother and the Sisters as beneficiaries of the Estate.
-Because of her unhappiness over the Mother’s gift of her share of the Eastern Mansion proceeds to UVL, UVI refused to sign the relevant documents for the transfer of the land unless the Mother waived receipt of her share of the proceeds from the sale.[\[note: 19\]](#Ftn_19) The manner in which this dispute was resolved is not free from contention, but on 11 April 2011, the beneficiaries signed the relevant documentation and sold the JB Land for the sum of $879,800.[\[note: 20\]](#Ftn_20) The Brothers then aggregated the proceeds with a portion of the dividends from the Companies that had accumulated in the Estate account since May 2008.[\[note: 21\]](#Ftn_21) Using a $1m starting figure, the Brothers distributed the $1m in five portions, such that each sibling individually received $200,000.[\[note: 22\]](#Ftn_22) The Sisters were not aware that their portions contained dividend components.
+In 2011, the Brothers received an attractive offer to purchase the JB Land and decided to accept the offer.[^18] As part of the process for the sale of the JB Land, the Brothers required the agreement of the Mother and the Sisters as beneficiaries of the Estate.
+Because of her unhappiness over the Mother’s gift of her share of the Eastern Mansion proceeds to UVL, UVI refused to sign the relevant documents for the transfer of the land unless the Mother waived receipt of her share of the proceeds from the sale.[^19] The manner in which this dispute was resolved is not free from contention, but on 11 April 2011, the beneficiaries signed the relevant documentation and sold the JB Land for the sum of $879,800.[^20] The Brothers then aggregated the proceeds with a portion of the dividends from the Companies that had accumulated in the Estate account since May 2008.[^21] Using a $1m starting figure, the Brothers distributed the $1m in five portions, such that each sibling individually received $200,000.[^22] The Sisters were not aware that their portions contained dividend components.

 12     On 7 November 2015, the Mother passed away.
-Her Last Will and Testament provides that UVL is entitled to a two-sixth share of her Estate, while the remaining siblings are entitled to a one-sixth share each.[\[note: 23\]](#Ftn_23) UVJ, UVK and UVL are the executors of her Estate and are joined in their capacities as such as UVO, UVP and UVQ.
+Her Last Will and Testament provides that UVL is entitled to a two-sixth share of her Estate, while the remaining siblings are entitled to a one-sixth share each.[^23] UVJ, UVK and UVL are the executors of her Estate and are joined in their capacities as such as UVO, UVP and UVQ.

-13     On 17 March 2016, the Sisters sent a letter to the Brothers, seeking a statement of the Estate’s account.[\[note: 24\]](#Ftn_24) Although the Brothers rendered a statement of account on 15 April 2016,[\[note: 25\]](#Ftn_25) the Sisters were of the opinion that it was unsatisfactory[\[note: 26\]](#Ftn_26) and commenced High Court (Family Division) Suit No 6 of 2016 against the Brothers on 25 July 2016.
-They followed on with Summons No 370 of 2016 (“S 370/2016”), a summary application for an account to be taken of the Estate on a wilful default basis.[\[note: 27\]](#Ftn_27) I granted the order on 10 April 2017.
+13     On 17 March 2016, the Sisters sent a letter to the Brothers, seeking a statement of the Estate’s account.[^24] Although the Brothers rendered a statement of account on 15 April 2016,[^25] the Sisters were of the opinion that it was unsatisfactory[^26] and commenced High Court (Family Division) Suit No 6 of 2016 against the Brothers on 25 July 2016.
+They followed on with Summons No 370 of 2016 (“S 370/2016”), a summary application for an account to be taken of the Estate on a wilful default basis.[^27] I granted the order on 10 April 2017.

 14     At the time of the taking of the accounts, UVJ, the eldest child, was 72.
 The first four siblings are close in age, with the fifth, UVL, some 11-12 years younger than UVI, the fourth child and younger of the two Sisters.
 UVL was 59 at the taking of accounts.
 UVH, the third child and elder of the two Sisters, acted by her litigation representative.

 ## Issues

-15     After viewing the accounts provided by the Brothers, the Sisters argue that the Brothers had committed deliberate and systematic breaches of their fiduciary duties as executors of the Estate.[\[note: 28\]](#Ftn_28) In particular, they seek the following remedies in the taking of the accounts:
+15     After viewing the accounts provided by the Brothers, the Sisters argue that the Brothers had committed deliberate and systematic breaches of their fiduciary duties as executors of the Estate.[^28] In particular, they seek the following remedies in the taking of the accounts:

 (a)     First, an account of profits or in the alternative, equitable compensation, for the sum of $20,987,689.90, being the total remuneration received by the Brothers for the accounting period, to the Estate’s account;